-Please make phone call requests for homework into the school office by 10:00 a.m. in order that teachers have sufficient time to gather materials to send home.
+Please make phone call requests for homework to the school office by 10:00 a.m., so teachers have sufficient time to gather materials to send home.
 If you have a planned absence, please make arrangements with the classroom teacher prior to the absence for needed homework.